Noveum/api-market-mcp-server/README.md

 1. Go to File -> Preferences -> Cursor Settings.
 2. Select MCP.
 3. Click on Add new global MCP Server.
-4. Paste the following into mcp.json file.
+4. Paste the following into the mcp.json file.

 ```json
   {